Tom-PIT/Connected.Docs/en/Assets/CodeLists/ReproMaterials.md

 If confirmed, the repro material is permanently removed; otherwise, the system keeps the record unchanged.

 > [!NOTE]
->A repro material can be deleted only if no dependent records reference it (e.g., stock movements, production processes, documents).
+> A repro material can be deleted only if no dependent records reference it (e.g., stock movements, production processes, documents).

+---